 Yes.
 StarMetro is the City of Tallahassee’s official transit service.

-Yes, F-2 dependents are eligible to participate in avocational or recreational studies, such as hobbies.
+Yes, F-2 dependents can engaged in study at a SEVP-certified school as long as they are enrolled in less than a full course of study.
 F-2 minors often study full-time, from kindergarten through 12th grade.
 To discuss this, contact the Office of International Student Services by calling (850) 201-8258 or via e-mail firstname.lastname@example.org.